AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 What Do We Do?
 ================

 Aviatrix is a cloud networking company.
+We believe encryption for data in transit is the new fundamental for all network connectivities.
+All data we connect is encrypted, either via IPSEC or SSL, over Internet or private links.

 We focus on solving networking problems in use cases relevant to public clouds.
 These use cases are: